Glossary

 Latin re (“again”) + cognoscere (“to know”) → recognitio: “knowing again”

 A return to knowing.
-Recognition does not create—it reveals.
-It’s the quiet unveiling of what was never absent, only unnoticed.
-In this view, recognition is not a mental act but a felt remembrance, a reknowing of what one already is.
+Recognition does not create — it reveals.
+It is the quiet unveiling of what was never absent, only unnoticed.
+In this view, recognition is not a mental act but a felt remembrance — a reknowing of who and what we truly are.

 ⟵ Return to where you were